sherpahu/toy_projects/README.md

 # Toy Projects

-A few NN projects with PyTorch.
+A few NN projects with PyTorch and TensorFlow.

 Practice makes perfect!